-In-Browser Coding Practice for Data Engineering Interviews
+In-Browser Coding Interview Practice for Data...

-The Problem with "Show Solution" Platforms
+The Problem with 'Show Solution' Platforms

 Most data engineering interview prep platforms work the same way.
 You read a question.
 You think about it.
-You click "Show Solution."
+You click 'Show Solution.'
 You read the solution, nod, and move to the next question.
 Two weeks later, you sit in a real interview, and you can't write the query from scratch because you never actually wrote it.

 Reading solutions is passive learning.
 Writing code is active learning.
 The difference matters enormously for interview performance.
 Research on skill acquisition consistently shows that active recall (writing code from memory) produces 2 to 3 times better retention than passive review (reading solutions).
 Your brain encodes the skill differently when your fingers are on the keyboard.

-The second problem with "show solution" platforms is that they hide your mistakes.
+The second problem with 'show solution' platforms is that they hide your mistakes.
 When you read a solution, you assume you would have gotten it right.
 But in practice, you would have forgotten the PARTITION BY clause, or used RANK instead of ROW_NUMBER, or missed the edge case where the previous month's revenue is zero.
 Running your code against a real database exposes every one of these gaps.

 DataDriven takes the opposite approach.
 You write code.
 You run it.
 You see whether it works.
-The AI grader tells you exactly what you got wrong and why.
+The AI evaluator tells you exactly what you got wrong and why.
 This is how real interviews work: you write code on a shared screen, and the interviewer watches you debug in real time.

 Real SQL Execution for Interview Practice